Home / Blog / Hotels, Resorts & Lodging / Peek Inside the Most Splendidly Decorated Disney World Hotels at Christmas

 • 800 lbs. flour

-• 23 hidden Mickeys to discover
+• 25 hidden Mickeys to discover

 • Tons of creativity, Disney magic and pixie dust

 I find the most impressive part of this gingerbread house is that it's actually habitable!
 Maybe not for living, but certainly for selling gingerbread.
 The Bake Shop sells gingerbread ornaments, cookies, house kits and more — all made using a classic Austrian recipe.
-Note that this popular location often has a line and is open daily from 9:30 a.m. to 9 p.m.
+Note that this popular location often has a line and is open daily from 9:30 a.m. to 9:30 p.m.

 Disney's Wilderness Lodge

 Wilderness Lodge may seem out of the way, compared to how easy it is to hop from resort to resort along the monorail route or in the EPCOT resort area.
 However, it is definitely worth the boat ride from Magic Kingdom!
 The rustic, national park-inspired theming already makes you feel like you've been transported out of Florida and into the Pacific Northwest.
-But then Disney adds a giant Christmas tree, a gingerbread cabin, a crackling fireplace and holiday music.
+But then Disney adds a giant Christmas tree, a crackling fireplace and holiday music.
 It just feels like Christmas.

 The towering Christmas tree is decorated with animal-inspired lanterns, moose antlers and red-and-black flannel print bows.
 For the best views, take the stairs up a level and circle around the second floor.
 There are even spots along the balcony where you can sit and soak it all in.